jkru3/digital-garden/content/notes/humanity++.md

 	- 48 laws of power
 - asking for references and favors
 	- there is nothing wrong with getting close with someone as a means to an end, if you are upfront about that.
 It doesn’t matter if you are being transactional about it, or asking for free lunch. just keep your ask concise and to the point
+- flattery wastes time.
+Don't attend things that don't serve you.
+Be unreachable for trivial engagements
 ## 6. learn how to make and maintain healthy relationships (within your circle)
 treat your friends well.
 Building a community of people you care about will set you up for a lifetime of happiness
 - while certain people may influentially change how you behave and act, transformative change begins with you and ripples out to your close relationships, not the other way around